Tea Leaf Green: Festivals and studio albums

-In 2002, the band embarked on its first national tour, using the High Sierra Music Festival as a springboard to a more substantial audience, and was featured in the December, 2002 issue of Relix magazine.
+In 2002, the band embarked on its first national tour, using the High Sierra Music Festival and was featured in the December 2002 issue of Relix magazine.
 Soon, Tea Leaf Green utilized the festival circuit as a platform of introduction, playing to larger and larger audiences as it built a reputation for galvanizing live performances.
 Appropriately, the band's third studio album, Living in Between, was bookended by two live releases recorded in San Francisco, Slim's (2003) and Live at the Independent (2004).
-Living in Between again featured Clark's cover art.

 While continuing to tour extensively through the United States, Tea Leaf Green headed to Navarro Ridge Range in Mendocino, California, forsaking the confines of the city, to record Taught to Be Proud (2005), the band's fourth album.
 With a focus on songs, as opposed to jams, the four members simplified the recording process, utilizing live takes on many of the tracks.
 The title track earned Tea Leaf Green a Jammy Award for Song of the Year in 2006.

 In 2007, Tea Leaf Green began the year playing Jam Cruise 5 and toured the country, playing more than 130 shows, including numerous summer festivals such as Wakarusa, Bonnaroo, and High Sierra.
-Late in the year, original bassist Chambers decided to leave the band, citing exhaustion and a desire to be with family, and retired from active participation in the music profession.
-At approximately the same time, the band signed its first significant recording contract, with Surfdog Records.
-The company subsequently released a three CD boxset, entitled Seeds, that conflated the band's first three releases into a single volume.
-The timing was appropriate and seemed to seal Chambers' departure with a stamp of finality.
+Late in the year, original bassist Ben Chambers decided to leave the band and retired from active participation in the music profession.
+At approximately the same time, the band signed its first significant recording contract with Surfdog Records.
+The company subsequently released a three-CD box set, entitled Seeds, that conflated the band's first three releases into a single volume.
 The retrospective was the precursor to the band's first new album with Surfdog.

 Documentary film

-In 2006, filmmaker Justin Kreutzmann, son of Grateful Dead drummer Bill Kreutzmann, directed a documentary of the band, entitled "Rock 'n' Roll Band", that interlaced live footage from a May, 2006 concert at the Fox Theatre in Boulder, Colorado, with individual and group interviews with each member of the band.
-The film emphasized the struggle facing a young band, capturing footage of the members at home and in the streets of San Francisco as they discuss hardship and sacrifice inherent in the pursuit of a dream.
-Kreutzmann utilized the Fox Theatre performance to showcase the band's distinctive musical spirit: organic but ambitious, confident but never cocky, boisterous but thoughtful, soulful and exploratory.
+In 2006, filmmaker Justin Kreutzmann, son of Grateful Dead drummer Bill Kreutzmann, directed a documentary of the band, entitled "Rock 'n' Roll Band", that interlaced live footage from a May 2006 concert at the Fox Theatre in Boulder, Colorado, with individual and group interviews with each member of the band.
+The film emphasized the struggle facing a young band, capturing footage of the members at home and in the streets of San Francisco as they discuss hardship and sacrifice in the pursuit of a dream.
 The DVD was released in tandem with a live CD also entitled "Rock 'n' Roll Band."